awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 1. For **Launch template name**, enter a descriptive name for the launch template\.

-1. For **Template version description**, provide a brief description of the launch template version\.
+1. For **Template version description**, provide a brief description of this version of the launch template\.

-1. Under **Auto Scaling guidance**, select the checkbox to have Amazon EC2 provide guidance to help create a template to use with Auto Scaling\.
+1. Under **Auto Scaling guidance**, select the check box to have Amazon EC2 provide guidance to help create a template to use with Auto Scaling\.

 1. Modify the launch parameters as required\.
 Because you selected Auto Scaling guidance, some fields are required and some fields are not available\.
-For considerations to keep in mind when creating a launch template, and for information about how to configure the launch parameters for Auto Scaling, see [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For considerations to keep in mind when creating a launch template, and for information about how to configure the launch parameters for Auto Scaling, see [Creating a launch template for an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 1. Choose **Create launch template**\.